Alexander Pokryshkin

-Alexander Ivanovich Pokryshkin (Алекса́ндр Ива́нович Покры́шкин; – 13 November 1985) was a Soviet fighter pilot in World War II, and later a marshal of aviation.
+Alexander Ivanovich Pokryshkin (Александр Иванович Покрышкин; – 13 November 1985) was a Soviet fighter pilot in World War II, and later a marshal of aviation.
 He was one of the highest-scoring Soviet aces, and the highest-scoring pilot ever to fly an American aircraft, having achieved the great majority of his kills in the Lend-Lease Bell P-39 Airacobra.
 During the war Pokryshkin earned the title Hero of the Soviet Union three times: 24 May 1943, 24 August 1943, and 19 August 1944.
 After the war, he served in the Soviet Air Defense Forces, reaching the rank of Marshal of Aviation; he retired in 1981.

 During the war, he strongly promoted training in and use of improved aerial combat techniques, such as vertical maneuvers that newer fighter aircraft were capable of carrying out, and he spent much of his time studying aerobatics for combat situations.

 Early years

 Vocational school student Pokryshkin c.
 1930.

 Pokryshkin was born in Novonikolayevsk (now Novosibirsk) in Tomsk Governorate, son of a Russian peasant-turned-factory worker.
 He grew up in a poor, crime-ridden part of town, but unlike most of his peers he was more interested in learning than in fighting and petty crime.
 His nickname in his early teens was Engineer.
 He caught the "aviation bug" when he was 12 years old at a local air show, and the dream never left him.
 In 1928, after seven years of school, he found work as a construction worker.
 In 1930, despite his father's protests, he left home and entered a local technical college, where he received a degree in 18 months and worked for six more as a steel worker at a local munitions factory.
 Subsequently, he volunteered for the army and was sent to an aviation school.
 His dream finally seemed to be coming true.
 Unfortunately the flight school was suddenly closed, and all students were instead transferred to be trained as aircraft mechanics.
 Dozens of official requests were denied with a simple explanation: "Soviet aviation needs mechanics just as badly".

 Pokryshkin still strived to excel as a mechanic.
 Graduating in 1933, he quickly rose through the ranks.
 By December 1934, he became the Senior Aviation Mechanic of the 74th Rifle Division.
 He stayed in that capacity until November 1938.
 During that time his creative nature became clearly visible: he invented improvements to the ShKAS machine gun and the R-5 reconnaissance aircraft among other things.

 Finally, during his vacation in the winter of 1938, Pokryshkin was able to circumvent the authorities by passing a yearly civilian pilot program in only 17 days.
 This automatically made him eligible for flight school.
 Without even packing a suitcase, he boarded a train to flight school.
 He graduated with top honors in 1939, and with the rank of senior lieutenant he was assigned to the 55th Fighter Regiment.